tencentyun/intlcloud-documents/yehe_doc/开发者服务/前端性能监控/操作指南/应用接入_intl_en.md

-RUM can be connected to web, mini program (WeChat and QQ), Hippy, Weex, React Native, and Flutter applications.
+RUM can be connected to web, mini program (WeChat and QQ), Hippy, Weex, React Native, Flutter and Cocos applications.
 This document describes how to connect an application.

 ## Directions
 1. Log in to the [RUM console](https://console.cloud.tencent.com/rum).